codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

 >**TIP**:
   You can also view the current health and sync status for the application as a resource in the Current State tab.

-## View deployment configuration info for selected GitOps application
+## View deployment configuration info for selected Argo CD application

 View deployment, definition, and event information for the selected application in a centralized location through the Quick View.
 A read-only view, the Quick View displays information on the application state and location, labels and annotations, parameters, sync options, manifest, status and sync events.